Effective Treatment Options for Varicose Veins: What You Need to Know

 Some factors that may increase the risks of developing the issue include:

-• Age: Varicose veins risk increases due to weakening vein valves, impairing blood flow to the heart.
+• Age: Varicose veins risk increases because weakening vein valves impair blood flow to the heart.

-• Sex: Women: More prone due to hormonal influence that relaxes vein walls.
+• Sex: Women: More prone because of hormonal influence that relaxes vein walls.
 Hormonal changes during pre-menstruation, pregnancy, or menopause can heighten risk.
 Hormone medications like birth control pills may also increase susceptibility.

-• Obesity: Excess weight places added pressure on veins, increasing the likelihood of varicose veins.
+• Obesity: Excess weight places added pressure on veins, increasing the likelihood of varicose.

-• Prolonged Sitting or Standing: Blood flow is hindered during extended periods in the same position.
+• Prolonged sitting or standing hinders blood flow during extended periods in the same position.

 Varicose veins stages